gnosis/GECO/Proposals/Dapplets.md

 *Dapplets* is a research- and infrastructural project enabling new business models and mass adoption for Dapps.
 It allows to embed ethereum based actions into existing web2 legacy websites and communities like Twitter.
 Moreover, the project fixes current flaws in the web3 architechture, repairing [WYSiWYS](https://en.wikipedia.org/wiki/WYSIWYS) property of secure signing process and make it more secure and seamless.

 ### Why did you decide to build it
+I (Ethernian) was looking for ways to implement ethereum based workflows on the top existing communities.
+It is essential for Ethereum Governance (Signaling) and for [routing EIPs](https://ethereum-magicians.org/t/decentralizing-eip-workflow/1525)  between specialized communities.
+It turned out, that the current secure signing infrastructure based in current web3 architecture doesn't support existing legacy sites.
+The broken [WYSiWYS](https://en.wikipedia.org/wiki/WYSIWYS) was the second driver to start the project.

 ### How long will it take

 1. Phase 1: a Gnosis MVP - 2 monthes
 1. Phase 2: public beta - 3 monthes
-1. Phase 3: public release - 2 monthes
+1. Phase 3: public release - 3 monthes

 ### How much funding are you requesting
 1. Phase 1: 12000 euro
 1. Phase 2: 18000 euro
-1. Phase 3: 12000 euro
+1. Phase 3: 18000 euro

+Total: 48000 euro

 ### How did you hear about the GECO

-personal conversation in FullNode
+personal conversation in FullNode with Dmitry Bespalov and then with Mareen Gläske and Tobias Schubotz.

 ## Your Proposal